 Adds unknown weapon and armor crafting recipes to your civ.
 E.g. some civilizations never learn to craft high boots.
 This script can help with that, and more.
-Only weapons and armor are currently supported; things such as instruments are not.
+Only weapons, armor, and tools are currently supported; things such as instruments are not.
 Available options:

 - add-recipe all adds all available weapons and armor, including exotic items like blowguns, two-handed swords, and capes. - add-recipe native adds only native (but unknown) crafting recipes.
 Civilizations pick randomly from a pool of possible recipes, which means not all civs get high boots, for instance.
 This command gives you all the recipes your civilisation could have gotten. - add-recipe single <item token> adds a single item by the given item token.
-For example, add-recipe single SHOES:ITEM_SHOES_BOOTS.
+For example: